akbence/adventofcode2020/day1/java/instructions.md

 1.)
 Install Java JDK (version 9 or more).

+You can get it from the Oracle's official website.

 ## Run

 1.)
-Open terminal at day1 directory
+Open terminal at day1/java directory

 2.)
 Run ```java Task.java```